A narrative of the glorious 200 year history of OTS Kottayam

-It was the good fortune of the Seminary to have received the care and blessings of eminent and venerable scholars such as Very Rev. K. David Corepiscopa, Cheriyamadathil Scariah Malpan, HH Baselius Augen I, HH Marthoma Mathews I, HG Philipose Mar Theophilus, HG Paulose Mar Gregorios and Rev Fr.
-Dr. K M George as its principals from 1942 onwards.
+It was the good fortune of the Seminary to have received the care and blessings of eminent and venerable scholars such as Very Rev. K. David Corepiscopa, Cheriyamadathil Scariah Malpan, HH Baselius Augen I, HH Marthoma Mathews I, HG Philipose Mar Theophilus, HG Paulose Mar Gregorios, Fr.
+Dr. K M George and Fr.
+Dr. Jacob Kurian as its principals from 1942 onwards.
 The Seminary today continues its mission under the guidance of Fr.
-Dr. Jacob Kurian as Principal.
+Dr. O. Thomas as Principal.

 The modern period of the Seminary was marked by the leadership of an eminent group of internationally acclaimed professors like HG Yuhanon Mar Severius, HG Geevarghese Mar Osthathios, HG Philipose Mar Eusebius, HG Mathews Mar Barnabus, Fr.
 K. M. Alexander, Fr.
 N. K. Koruth Malpan, Fr.
 Dr. V. C. Samuel, Fr.
 Dr. T. J. Joshua and several others.
 At present the seminary has over 28 faculty members as permanent and visiting lecturers.